-- (1) There must be a minimum depth of three feet below mean low water for all slips on private single-family docks in natural water bodies. - (2) Water depths adjacent to and within a multislip dock or a marina must ensure that a minimum one foot clearance is provided between the deepest draft of a vessel and the bottom at mean low water or the top of marine resources (e.g. seagrasses).
+- (1) There must be a minimum depth of three feet below mean low water for all slips on private single-family docks in natural water bodies. - (2) Water depths adjacent to and within a multislip dock or a marina must ensure that a minimum one foot clearance is provided between the deepest draft of a vessel and the bottom at mean low water or the top of marine resources (e.g. seagrasses). - (g) Dock boxes.
+Dock boxes on private single-family docks may not exceed three feet in height and 100 cubic feet in volume.
+Such dock boxes do not require building or marine facility permits.

 Sec.
 26-72.
-Dock boxes
+Boat lifts and davits.